The Technique of Lapping

 Surface Finish Quality

 With a given grit size and fluid viscosity, varying the lapping pressure produces a higher or lower material removal rate, a thicker or thinner film, and a rougher or finer surface finish.
-In practice, therefore, pressure is usually kept light at the beginning of the process, increased as work proceeds, and diminished towards the end.
-This results in the optimum material removal rate, surface finish and flatness.
+In practice, therefore, the pressure is usually kept light at the beginning of the process, increased as work proceeds, and diminished towards the end.
+This results in the optimum material removal rate, surface finish, and flatness.

 As an example, on a steel part hardened to 60 HRc, lapped using silicon carbide 500 grit, a pressure of 250 g/cm squared will produce a surface finish of about Ra= 0.2 my (N4) or Rz 0.6-0.8, whereas by reducing the pressure to 50 g/cm squared a surface finish of about Ra= 0.05 my (N2) or Rz 0.2-0.3 can be obtained.

 The international surface finish standards (DIN 4762, 4768, ISO 4287/1-2.
 4288) are applied in an analogous manner, in that the surface finish quality is specified in Ra values or in the even more accurate Rt values.
 In practice, the more realistic value Rz is also specified, which is determined by averaging 5 separately measured Rt values.
 Suitable measuring equipment for acquiring these values is now commercially available (Figure 54).

 The mean roughness value Ra (DIN 4768) is the arithmetic mean from all values of the roughness profile R within the measuring distance lm.
 It, therefore, specifies the average deviation of this surface profile from the mean line.